markwoon/RefinedNations/README.md

 * Always display resource production/total vp information (normally only displayed when hovering over resources)
 * Integrate personal notes into player board
 * Adds a "Reload Page" button so you don't have to go back to the Game Manager when you finish your turn
-* Ability to auto-reload to get notifications when it's your turn
+* Ability to auto-reload to get notifications when it's your turn (disabled by default)

 <img src="nations.png" width="600" />